 - "Spatial Survival Guide: Tips and Tricks for Finding Your Way" nonfiction article in Odyssey, Nov/Dec 2012

-Articles about me or quoting me:
+Articles by me, about me or quoting me:

 - MindShift blog post, "Steps to Help Foster A Preschooler's Spatial Reasoning Skills", Dec 2015